 Documents: Minimum document requirements are listed after each point category.
-However, Applicants are required to submit all documents at Application Submission necessary to determine that the Application meets the criteria for points, regardless of whether they are listed in the minimum document requirements.
+Applicants that do not submit Minimum Documentation for a subsection in which they are claiming points will not be eligible for those points.
+Additionally, Applicants are required to submit all documents at Application Submission necessary to determine that the Application meets the criteria for points, regardless of whether they are listed in the minimum document requirements.
 No additional documentation or explanations for scoring categories can be provided after Application Submission.
-In the event the Applicant submits an alternate document to a minimum document, a thorough explanation of the usefulness of this alternate document should be entered into the appropriate scoring justification.
+In the event the Applicant submits an alternate document to a minimum document, a thorough explanation of the usefulness of this alternate document should be entered into the appropriate scoring justification section.